Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/uv/layout.rst

    :Hotkey:    :kbd:`V`

-The *Stitch* tool, will join selected UVs that share vertices.
-You set the tool to limit stitching by distance in the Operator panel, by activating *Use Limit* and adjusting the *Limit Distance*
+The *Stitch* tool, will join selected UVs that share vertices. you set the tool to limit stitching by distance in the :ref:`ui-redo-last` panel, by activating *use limit* and adjusting the *limit distance*

 Copy Mirrored UV Coordinates